valory-xyz/mech-tools-dev/docs/index.md

     python utils/update_metadata.py
     ```

 5. Copy your tool hash from `packages/packages.json` and add it to the `TOOLS_TO_PACKAGE_HASH` variable in your `.env`.
    This variable is a dictionary, so you need to add a new entry with your tool name as key and the tool hash as value.
-   Also update the `METADATA_HASH` in the `.env` file with the one you got from step 2.

 6. Run your mech using `run_agent.sh` or `run_service.sh` as seen in the previous sections.